Kathryn Morgan: Personal life

 Along with ballet, Morgan is classically trained in piano.

-On May 27, 2016 Morgan became engaged to Eric Young in North Carolina.
-They were married on May 27, 2017 at Ashland Place United Methodist Church in Mobile, Alabama.
-After their wedding, Morgan and Young moved to Houston, Texas and she began teaching ballet at the Royal Academy of Fine Arts.
-On September 3, 2018 Morgan announced on Instagram that she and Young were no longer married.
-Later that month she announced via YouTube that her divorce had been finalized.
+On May 27, 2016, Morgan became engaged to Eric Young in North Carolina.
+They were married on May 27, 2017, at Ashland Place United Methodist Church in Mobile, Alabama.
+After their wedding, Morgan and Young moved to Houston, Texas, and she began teaching ballet at the Royal Academy of Fine Arts.
+On September 3, 2018, Morgan announced on Instagram that she and Young were no longer married.
+Later that month, she announced via YouTube that her divorce had been finalized.

 In December 2017, Morgan addressed the sexual assault allegations made against Peter Martins, stating that she had never been a victim of abuse by Martins and was treated respectfully while at New York City Ballet but had heard rumors about Martins having sexual relationships with dancers in the company.

 After leaving Miami City Ballet in 2020, Morgan began living in Salt Lake City with her then-boyfriend, Christopher Sellars, a former first soloist with Ballet West.
-On July 29, 2021, Morgan became engaged to Sellars, after 2 years of dating.
+On July 29, 2021, Morgan became engaged to Sellars, after two years of dating.
 He proposed to her at Disneyland.
-On September 24, 2022, Morgan married Sellars.
+On September 24, 2022, Morgan and Sellars were married.
+On August 27, 2024, they adopted a lab terrier mix named Finn.